someobserver/recurgence/README.md

 **Start anywhere that resonates**—recursive systems don't have beginnings or endings, just entry points.

 This repository is, and will always be, an epistemic work in progress.
-If you have any further questions about participatory reality, please direct them [here](/architects/wheeler/).
+If you have any further questions about participatory reality, [just ask](/architects/wheeler/).

 ## The Recognition